lupyuen/lupyuen.github.io/src/mynewt.md

 # Adapt from Existing RISC-V Port

+_What's the quickest way to port Mynewt to BL602?_

+There's one (and only one) RISC-V Board supported today on Mynewt: __SiFive's HiFive1 Board__, based on the __SiFive FE310 Microcontroller__.

+We shall copy and adapt the necessary files from the HiFive1 port to our BL602 port.

+_How different is BL602 from SiFive FE310?_

 The Memory Maps for BL602 and SiFive FE310 look totally different...

 ![BL602 Memory Map vs SiFive FE310: Totally different](https://lupyuen.github.io/images/pinecone-compare.jpg)